Best 500 Series Compressor picks by our Audio Engineer 2024

 Hard Knee Vs Soft Knee Compression

 Hard knee compression is when the compressor immediately reduces the signal once the it hits the threshold.
 This type of compression is commonly used if you want to reduce transients right away and is suitable to use on instruments such as snare drums.
 On the other hand, soft knee compression occurs when the signal is gradually reduced after the signal exceeds the threshold.
 This is for a more natural-sounding compression and recommended to use on sustaining instruments such as strings.
+And it is ideal for master buss compression.

 Different Uses and Sound